 HT-T1™

-Holotomography is an advanced optical imaging technique that captures refractive index distributions from multiple angles to provide high-resolution 3D structural analysis.
+Holotomography reconstructs a sample's 3D refractive index distribution with multiple illumination beams, enabling preparation-free, non-destructive 3D analysis of internal structure.
 Designed for transparent materials, the HT-T1™ is a transmission-based holotomography system optimized for non-destructive inspection of glass substrates, waveguides, and other optically transparent samples.

-By utilizing Tomocube’s second-generation holotomography technology, the HT-T1™ enables high-resolution, noise-free imaging without the limitations of conventional optical metrology.
+By utilizing Tomocube’s second-generation holotomography technology, the HT-T1™ delivers high-resolution, high-SNR imaging.
 With a lateral resolution of 161 nanometers and an axial resolution of 1.298 micrometers (measured in glass with refractive index n = 1.5), the system delivers exceptional 3D visualization of fine structures.
-Its outstanding refractive index sensitivity down to 10⁻⁴ allows for precise detection of even subtle material changes, making it ideal for applications requiring detailed analysis of transparent structures, thin film layers, and microfabricated components.
+Its refractive-index sensitivity down to ~10⁻⁴ Δn resolves subtle material variations, making it suited to thin-film layers and microfabricated transparent components.
 This ensures unparalleled accuracy in industrial inspection and quality control.

 Features